 Cheddars can be off-white to pale yellow, or even orange if they've been colored—sometimes with annatto, a natural dye.

 Pair cheddar with broccoli, cauliflower, onions, peppers, carrots, root vegetables and mushrooms.
-Its compatibility with robust veggies shines in this recipe for Roasted Fall Vegetables in Cheddar Crust.
+Its compatibility with broccoli shines in this Broccoli Cheddar Frittata and Broccoli and Cheddar Rice Casserole.
 For fruit, turn to apples, pears, grapes and dried fruits.
 In the meat department, cheddar enhances beef, chicken, bacon and ham.
 Or, if you prefer vegetarian fare, serve it with tofu, tempeh and beans.
-Cheddar even enhances seafood dishes; try Shrimp and Cheddar Grits if you need any convincing.

 Seasonings strong enough to highlight cheddar include chives, parsley, cilantro, thyme, garlic, black pepper, oregano and dill.
 For condiments, rely on zesty choices like mustard, chutneys, horseradish and salsa.
 Cheddar is also delectable with mildly sweet apple butter.